apache/apisix-docker/manual.md

 > Note:
 >
-> 1. windows OS use absolute paths to hang in the configuration file and log dir.
+> 1. Windows OS use absolute paths to hang in the configuration file and log dir.
 >